Wisconsin vs. Minnesota NCAA Football Odds, Plays and Insights | November 27, 2021

 Minnesota Stats and Trends

-- Minnesota has played 11 games, with six wins against the spread.
+- Minnesota has six wins against the spread in 11 games this year.

-- The Golden Gophers have yet to cover the spread this season when underdogs by 6.5 points or more.
+- This year, the Golden Gophers are winless against the spread when entering a game as an underdog of 6.5 points or more.

-- Minnesota's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- Minnesota's games this season have hit the over on six of 11 set point totals (54.5%).

-- When Minnesota puts up more than 15.8 points, it is 6-3 against the spread and 7-2 overall.
+- Minnesota is 6-3 against the spread and 7-2 overall in games when it puts up more than 15.8 points.

-- In games that Minnesota churns out more than 237.7 yards, the team is 6-5 against the spread and 7-4 overall.
+- In games that Minnesota amasses over 237.7 yards, the team is 6-5 against the spread and 7-4 overall.

-- The Golden Gophers have 10 giveaways this season, while the Badgers have 21 takeaways .
+- The Golden Gophers have turned the ball over 10 times, 11 fewer times than the Badgers have forced turnovers (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.